-You can have more than one function in your library files and you can have more than one library files associated with your test.
+You can have more than one function in your library files and you can have more than one library file associated with your test.

 The next topic is going to be on Object repositories (OR).
-We will discuss how to create, associate and work with shared ORs and OR manager.
+We will discuss how to create, associate and work with shared ORs and OR managers.